PatchaIT/TheRenewTTS/ReadMe.txt

   - Options to disable volume, pitch and speed alterators (useful for custom TTS webserver)
   - Script files rearranged into subfolders
+- 2023/01/05 v1.0.1
+  - Fixed bug skipping first word on Read ALL
+  - Allows to force read lowercased or uppercased

 ## Getting Started